top of page

 2021 headshot.jpeg

-During her time in undergrad, Emma worked as an HIV Peer Tester on campus, the college advisor to the Oberlin High School Queers and Allies Club, and a sex educator in both the Seattle Public Schools and the Oberlin Unitarian Universalist Fellowship.
-During breaks from school, she began interning for the good folks at the NW Network of BTLG Survivors of Abuse and became a Research and Policy Consultant for the National LGBTQ Institute on Intimate Partner Violence, where they worked until summer of 2021.
+Throughout high school and college, Emma worked as a peer sex educator in schools, health clinics, and churches.
+During breaks from school, she interned for the good folks at the NW Network and became a Research and Policy Consultant for the National LGBTQ Institute on Intimate Partner Violence, where she worked until summer 2021.
 While studying away in Chicago, she started coordinating research for an offshoot of what was formerly the Chicago chapter of Black and Pink, as they worked to compile a report about the conditions of civil commitment in Illinois and worked as a project manager for the Prison + Neighborhood Arts Project, supporting incarcerated students as they pursued Bachelor’s degrees.
-In Chicago, Emma found the abolitionist community that they now call home.
+In Chicago, Emma found the abolitionist community that she now calls home.

 bottom of page